vrunge/gfpop/README.tex.md

 In this example, we use in `gfpop` function a robust biweight gaussian cost with `K = 1` and the `min` parameter in order to infer means greater than `0.5`.

-### Fixed number of changepoints
+### Fixed number of change-points

-This algorithm is called segment neighborhood in the changepoint litterature.
+This algorithm is called segment neighborhood in the change-point litterature.
 In this example, we fixed the number of segments at $3$ with an isotonic constraint.
 The graph contains two "up" edges with no cycling.

 ```r